Rmark92/Patzer/README.md

 // if the move is legal, sends a boolean for the legality
 // to the callback and undoes the piece movements if the callback
 // returns true
-// Note: this function is also used to collect fully legal moves, in which case we only want
+// Note: this function is also used as a filter to collect fully legal moves, in which case we only want
 // to test that a move is legal and always undo the piece movements. for this reason, we make the
 // piece movement reversal dependent on a callback testMove(moveData, cb) {